Coronavirus latest: 3.2 million more file for unemployment in US | DW | 07.05.2020

 Sweden has taken a more lenient approach in dealing with the outbreak, with most schools, shops and restaurants staying open and relying on the public to maintain social distancing and good hygiene.

-12:08 The Philippines' largest broadcaster has asked the Supreme Court to allow it go back on air, 48 hours after its operations were blocked when lawmakers did not renew the media outlet’s franchise.
+12:08 The Philippines' largest broadcaster has asked the Supreme Court to allow it to go back on air 48 hours after its operations were blocked when lawmakers did not renew the media outlet’s franchise.

 ABS-CBN Corp, which has been heavily criticized by President Rodrigo Duterte, asked the court to reverse the implementation of the order by the National Telecommunications Commission (NTC).